josephfogarty/josephfogarty.github.io/research.md

 ### Surface Heterogeneity Quantification

 Many techniques are used to quantify the heterogeneity of a surface.
 Quantifying a surface is useful in coarse geophysical models that cannot resolve heterogeneity less than the grid cell.
-Techniques currently being investigated here include second-order statistics (such as variograms) and probability density functions (PDF).
+Techniques currently being investigated here include second-order statistics (such as variograms) of surface maps of temperature and roughness, and probability density functions (PDFs) of length scales of ice and water.
 More coming soon!